 Android Phone Locks

 Your Android phone comes with a lock, the simple touchscreen gizmo you slide to unlock the phone and gain access to its information and features.
 For most folks, this lock is secure enough.
-For others, the lock is about as effective as using a kitten to frighten an intruder.
+For others, the lock is about as effective as using a kitten to frighten an alligator.

-Finding the Android screen locks
+Finding the screen locks

 All screen locks on the phone can be found in the same location: on the Choose Screen Lock screen.
 Heed these steps to visit that screen: